monikasadauskaite123/NRD-CS-exercise/README.md

 ```
 python exercise.py
 ```
 to obtain results for the given exercise.
+Make sure you are in the correct directory.
 > [!WARNING]
 > This command line will stop `cron.service`